fb42000/kanzi/README.md

 # About Kodi-Alexa

 This is a skill for Amazon Alexa that allows you to control one or more instances of [Kodi](https://kodi.tv) with your voice.

+This repo is forked from the master Kanzi but includes additional PVR control and is based on the previous kodi-alexa and kodi-voice which was not up to date on other areas.
+Therefore this readme is not as per the Kanzi -lexigram install method, instead using Zappa Deployment as you will need to replace certain files within before uploading.
+Kanzi - lexigram automates this process for an easier install but will not give you the PVR elements.

+Please note this fork and version of readme is based only on using AWS Lambda as the host.
+Other methods as descirbed on the latest Kanzi master readme but cannot confirm the PVR functions will work as expected.

 The process of setting up the skill may seem daunting at first, but the reward -- we feel -- is well worth the effort.
 If you carefully follow the directions to the tee, you might find it is not as complicated as it seems.

 Unfortunately, as of this moment, we cannot simply ship this skill normally as other skills on Amazon's skill marketplace.
 The main technical hurdle is that some features we would need are currently only supported in the US region.
 Beyond that, there is the consideration of cost for hosting the skill and the associated database backend.
 Do try to keep in mind that this is a hobby project for the developers -- we do not get paid in any way.